 Relays can have single or double poles.
 The term Pole refers to the number of contacts switched when the relay is energised.
 This allows more than one secondary circuit to be energised from a single primary circuit.

 We could, for example, use a double pole relay to control a cooling fan and also a warning light.
 Both the fan and lamp are normally off, but when the bimetallic strip on the primary circuit gets too hot, it bends to complete the circuit.
-This creates the electromagnetic field and closes both contactors on the secondary side, this provides power to the cooling fan as well as the warning light.
+This creates an electromagnetic field and closes both contactors on the secondary side, this provides power to the cooling fan as well as the warning light.

 Double or Single Throw Relays